0

 Built for real Australian conditions

-RedBack rotating lasers are fully featured for wind, vibration, sun and dust.
-These features come standard across the electronic levelling range.
+Wind, vibration, sun and dust – these features come standard across the electronic levelling range.

 Tilt Mode